arnold8968/TIFIN/README.md

 Tools: Various Python libraries like pdfminer, PyMuPDF, and pdfplumber were evaluated to determine which tool best maintains text integrity.

-Chart Handling: Recognizing the potential issues with extracting text from charts and tables, layout analysis tools were employed to separate these elements from the main text.
-Although the process of using GPT to describe chart meanings and store them in a database was initiated, it remains incomplete.
+Chart Handling: Recognizing the challenges of extracting meaningful text from charts and tables, we employed layout analysis tools to separate these elements from the main text.
+The next step involves using GPT to interpret and describe the chart content, which will then be stored in a database.
+However, this task is still in progress and hasn't been completed yet.

 Post-Processing: Implemented techniques to clean and refine the extracted text, ensuring the removal of any unwanted characters or extraction artifacts.